 There was a trend on social media where lots of girls would use the hashtag #thighgap as a goal and many sought to lose weight so that they could be skinny enough to get a thigh gap.
 Then came this website with the brand TGAP that sold Thigh Gap Jewellery with each costing about S$185.

 If you’re offended, enraged, shocked or surprised, you’re not alone.
 However, if you tried to purchase the jewellery, it would lead you to a page where you’re then told that these pieces of jewellery do not exist.
 In fact, it was part of Singapore-based designer Bae Soo Kyung’s way of starting a conversation on the unrealistic body image that social media portrays.
+They also have for sale this beautiful letter necklace for you or to give it to your love one.

 We at The Wellness Insider applaud Soo Kyung’s TGAP project as she has correctly pointed out, these body image trends are unrealistic.
 Every human is built differently and some people have thigh gaps because they were born that way (not just because they’re skinny) and we should embrace our health first rather than try to fit a certain look.